 1. Is the venue available on my target date?

 If you have a specific date in mind, find out if the venue has availability then.
 If not, you’ll either have to move on or be flexible when it comes to selecting a date.
-If you’re flexible about your wedding date, this will be less of an issue.
+If you’re flexible about your wedding date (targeting a month or a season rather than a specific day or being open to non-Saturday dates), this will be less of an issue.

+Pricing will likely be among the most important discussions you have with a potential venue.
 You’ll probably get a price quote, but what does that include?
-Make sure you’re aware of all fees before you sign your contract.
+Are you just renting the space or getting a full wedding package with other services included?
+Make sure you’re aware of all fees and additional charges—such as corkage fees, cake-cutting fee, and more—before you sign your contract.

 3. Is the location convenient?

 Will your guests be able to easily travel to the location?
 If the wedding is in your hometown or a city that’s easy to travel to, that shouldn’t be an issue, but if you’re hosting a destination wedding in a far-off location, you’ll have to accept that elderly guests or those who may have trouble traveling won’t be able to attend.

 This is a big question to ask a wedding venue – many venues have strict capacity rules and regulations, so if you think that your guest count is going to be too high, then you might want to look for a different venue or consider trimming your guest list.
 You also don’t want to have too few guests in a large space – the venue will just look empty!

 The answer to this wedding venue question will probably be instantaneous – could you picture yourself getting married here?
 Does it fit your style?
 If you wanted a rustic-style wedding, an elegant hotel in the city might not work.
 And if there are architectural or décor aspects to the venue that you hate and cannot be removed, can you live with them?

 6. Where will my different events be held?